Spcktr/PyBot/README.md

 | .r4chan | randomly selects image & thread from 4chan (NSFW/NSFL)|
 | .weather <args> [args] | Current weather |
 |  yay | Response with a random cheer!    |

+#### Known Issues

+##### Playback not/no longer working.
+If playback is not longer working, please update youtube_dl as it needs to periodically update security certs then try again.

 #### Todo